Be Smart About Heart Attack Symptoms

 Heart Attack Symptoms That Women Often Miss

 Heart disease is the No. 1 killer of women.
 And yet, women are more likely to dismiss symptoms and delay getting immediate assistance.
 Many times, they don’t feel any chest pressure.
-Instead, they might feel like they have the flu or, like Susan Murray, may simply be short of breath.
+Instead, they might feel like they have the flu or may simply be short of breath.

 Other possible warning signs in women include: